 In a previous post discussing A Few Fundamental Concepts, we discussed that a Buddha is one who has “one who has awakened from the deep sleep of (unenlightenment) and opened his consciousness to encompass all objects of knowledge.”

 - “Objects of knowledge” has the same meaning as “experiential contents” or “empirical facts” that Dr. Fisch used.
 All three refer to information embedded in the conscious construct of all conscious beings in Buddha’s cosmos.
-In other words, becoming a Buddha requires encompassing all the information embedded in nature.

 Buddha teaches that all humans have the ability to become enlightened.
 The inherent ability of all humans to be enlightened is known as buddhadhatu in Romanized Sanskrit.